padrinobook/padrinobook/02-job-vacancy-application.md

     Failed examples:

-It says exactly what happened.
-It wasn't able to create a new user for use because the *user* table is not present.
-This leads us to the next part: Migrations.
+Executing the test resulted in an error.
+However, it very explicitly told us the reason: The *user* table does not exist yet.
+And how do we create one?
+Here, migrations enter the stage.

 Migrations helps you to change the database in an ordered manner.
-Let's have a look on our first migration:
+Let's have a look at our first migration:

 {: lang="ruby" }